 BFS: The aptly named Large Beam Sword, the ZZ's Hyper Beam Saber and the Sazabi's Beam Tomahawk Sword are equippable.

-Big Damn Hero: Hal in the Gelgoog than the Gundam, Fritz and his Full Armor Gundam, plus and again Hal during the final dungeon.
+Big Damn Hero: Hal in the Gelgoog than the Gundam, Fritz and his Full Armor Gundam, and again Hal during the final dungeon.

 Bigger Stick: New weapons and Mobile Suits are necessary at regular intervals if you want to survive.